temporalio/documentation/docs-src/cloud-context/pricing.md

 ## Pricing Element: Temporal Actions

 Actions are the fundamental consumption pricing unit in Temporal Cloud.
-An Action in Temporal is an event that occurs as part of an execution of your Workflow.
+An Action in Temporal occurs as part of an execution of your Workflow.
 Each time you execute a Temporal Workflow (a Workflow Execution), the associated Actions are collected and ultimately represent the state and progress of your Temporal Application.

 For a deeper description of Actions, please refer to [this section](/cloud#action) of our documentation.
 You can also [reach out to our team](https://pages.temporal.io/contact-us) to get more information or to help size your number of Actions.